 Here is how I think about it:

 Fun Fact: The name coriander comes from the Greek word koris, meaning stink bug.
-This is likely due to the pungent aroma given off by cilantro leaves when they are bruised.
+This is likely due to the pungent aroma of cilantro leaves when they are bruised.

 Step 2: Grinding Coriander Seeds

 Don't own a spice grinder?
-The seeds are soft enough that you can grind them with a rolling pin.
+The seeds are soft enough to grind them with a rolling pin.
 Simply place the cooled coriander seeds inside a plastic sandwich bag and roll over until ground.

 - Vegetable Biryani